 Ventriloquist Jerry Etherson is convinced that his dummy, Willie, is alive and evil.
 He locks Willie in a trunk and makes plans for a new act with a new dummy.
 Too bad he didn't clear those plans with Willie first.

-What's known in the parlance of the times as the old switcheroo, from boss to blockhead in a few easy lessons.
+What's known in the parlance of the times as the old switcheroo, from boss to blockhead in a few uneasy lessons.
 And if you're given to nightclubbing on occasion, check this act.
-It's called Willy and Jerry, and they generally are booked into some of the clubs along the 'Gray Night Way' known as the Twilight Zone.
+It's called Willy and Jerry, and they generally are booked into some of the clubs along the 'Gray Night Way' - known as The Twilight Zone.

 See more »

 Well staged variation on the familiar theme of diabolical dummies.
 Robertson is a tormented voice-thrower whose act is being ruined by drink, caused by what he thinks is a live dummy.
 The opening dressing room scene is excellent for its spooky subtleties and imaginative effects.
 It made me think this would be special.
 Unfortunately, the story line soon drops the ambiguities and becomes too obvious.
 Still, some imaginative camera work breathes life into Robertson's unusually low key-delirium, while the final scene amounts to a genuinely new and rather unnerving twist on the old idea.